 - Be sure to allow your brine to cool completely so you don't accidentally start cooking your chicken wings in the brine.

 - Allow your wings to sit in the brine for at least 1 hour.
-Feel free to brine them for up to 12-hours.
+Feel free to brine them for up to 12-hours, but not longer than 24 hours.
+Brining wings longer than 24 hours can give you overly salty and mushy chicken.

-- This brine will also work for other chicken pieces, such as breast or thighs, as well as a whole bird.
+- You can use this for other chicken pieces, such as breast or thighs, as well as a whole bird.
 Make sure your meat is fully submerged.

 - To ensure your wings crisp up during cooking, be sure to pat them dry after brining and rinsing.